se-edu/se-book/cppToJava/junit/basic/text.md

         // normal division results in a decimal answer 1.9 assertEquals(1, new IntPair(19, 10).intDivision());

-        // dividend is zero but devisor is not assertEquals(0, new IntPair(0, 5).intDivision());
+        // dividend is zero but divisor is not assertEquals(0, new IntPair(0, 5).intDivision());
     }